davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1193279.svg)](https://doi.org/10.5281/zenodo.1193279)

-# Chiral Magnonics: Micromagnetic Simulations
+# Chiral Magnonic Crystals: Micromagnetic Simulations

 This repository has all the necessary tools to reproduce the micromagnetic simulations from the publication: **Chiral Magnonic Crystals: Unconventional Spin-Wave